As I mentioned in THIS POST, the Covid-19 lockdown has given me time to explore several bins of photographs in our garage.

 So, at Dad’s request, we began to look through photographs.
 70 years of pictures.

 We deliver bags of photographs to Dad’s ALF where a masked employee takes the bag at the front door and delivers it to Dad.
 He sorts and tosses and makes new piles for us to pick up a few days later.
-I keep what I want and then fill envelopes with pictures to mail to friends and family.
+I keep what I want and then fill envelopes with photographs to mail to friends and family.

 While I’m looking at all these photographs…this is where I’m processing the loss of my mother.